Publishers and Brexit

 On 23 June 2016 the UK voted to leave the European Union.
-The UK and the EU ratified the withdrawal agreement by 31 January 2020.
-This move will have implications for all businesses, publishers included.
+The UK and the EU ratified the withdrawal agreement and the Brexit This move has implications for all businesses, publishers included.
 As well as changes to the free movement of people,